 Why Tim Clarke, Frank Thomas and Brian Urlacher as judges?

 A qualified and diverse panel brings credibility to the show.
-Frank Thomas, former USGA technical adviser serves as the innovation expert.
+Frank Thomas, former USGA Technical Director serves as the innovation expert.
 Tim Clarke, President of Wilson Staff handles business affairs of Wilson Staff.
 Brian Urlacher, former professional football player represents the consumer, playing over 250 rounds of golf every year.
 Additional guest judges such as Kevin Streelman will add expertise in playability and driver performance.

 When and where will I be able to purchase the final winning driver?

 Airing on Tuesday, November 22nd, the final episode will reveal the winning driver.
-Immediately after the premier of this episode, drivers will be available via DrivervsDriver.com, Golfchannel.com and the retail websites of Wilson Staff partners.
+Immediately after the premier of this episode, drivers will be available via DrivervsDriver.com, Golfchannel.com and in retail stores Black Friday, November 25.